orsonteodoro/gcf2/README.md

 the `undefined symbol: __ubsan_handle_cfi_check_fail_abort` error again.

 The following can be used:

-1. Link to UBSan, which is preferred with link-ubsan.conf.
+1. Link to UBSan automatically with the new bashrc changes which is preferred or by force with link-ubsan.conf.
 2. Rollback dependencies without CFI.
 This is not desirable since it lowers mitigation.
 3. Ignore linker errors with linker-errors-as-warnings.conf added per